onnlucky/hotel/readme.txt

 # TODO
 add testcase for goto and backtrace and continuation

-rename the 't' to 'tl' ... because 't' might get conflicts ... sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c
+sprinkle more INTERNAL around and such remove start_args ... we don't need to materialize its run all the time clean up tl.h; nice up code.{h,c} and call.c